Sarah Hall (British politician)

 Sarah Edith Hall is a British politician who has been the Member of Parliament for Warrington South as a member of the Labour & Co-operative Party since 2024.

 Political career

 Hall was elected as a Councillor on Warrington Borough Council in the 2016 Warrington Borough Council election representing the ward Bewsey & Whitecross.
 In 2021, she was appointed as Cabinet Member for Children's Services.
 She stepped down before the 2024 local election.

 In November 2024, Hall voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+In May 2026, Hall called for Keir Starmer to resign following the 2026 local elections.

 Personal life

-Hall is married to Thomas Hall.
-Her father-in-law Mike Hall served as Labour MP for Warrington South from 1992 to 1997.
+She is married to Thomas Hall.
+Her father-in-law, Mike Hall, served as Labour MP for Warrington South from 1992 to 1997.

-Hall was diagnosed with attention deficit hyperactivity disorder (ADHD) in 2021.
+She was diagnosed with attention deficit hyperactivity disorder (ADHD) in 2021.